m0dts/QO-100-WB-Live-Tune/README.md

 If you have multiple receivers the area of the spectrum plot is split up and allows control of each receiver by clicking on the appropriate area which is shown by a grey box.

 Various parts of the code come from the batc page javascriipt here: https://eshail.batc.org.uk/wb/

+A cpre-compiled version is included in the zip file.